-At the end of the process, the Council will have a list of the children who have reached the qualifying score.
-This does not necessarily mean that they will go to a grammar school; that will depend on the number of preferences that we have for the grammar schools.
+At the end of the process, there will be a list of the children who have reached the qualifying score.
+This does not necessarily mean that they will go to a grammar school; that will depend on the number of preferences for the grammar schools.
 If a grammar school is oversubscribed, the governors use other criteria to decide who should be given places.

-The Council will send the outcome of the assessment tests by e-mail to parents who have provided a valid e-mail address on their request for assessment form within 6 weeks of the assessment date.
+The outcome of the assessment tests will be sent e-mail to parents who have provided a valid e-mail address on their request for assessment form within 6 weeks of the assessment date.
 Postal notification will be despatched to all other parents on the same date as e-mails are sent out, by first class post.